TheFatPanda-Dev/mobileshop-eu-price-tracker/README.md

 # mobileshop-eu-price-tracker

-Track and visualize price changes for Xiaomi 15 smartphones on [mobileshop.eu](https://www.mobileshop.eu/si/iskanje/?keyword=Xiaomi+15) with a simple Flask web app.
+Track and visualize price changes for a product on [mobileshop.eu](https://www.mobileshop.eu) with a simple Flask web app.

 ## Features
 - Scrapes product data (name, price, image, link) from mobileshop.eu